suhasxct/Simple-Name-Capture-App/README.md

-# Hello Names
+# Simple Name Capture App

-Hello Names is a simple full-stack web application that allows users to submit names and view a list of all submitted names in real time.
+Simple Name Capture App is a simple full-stack web application that allows users to submit names and view a list of all submitted names in real time.
 ---

 ## Tech Stack